JordanOcokoljic/hip/README.md

 and copies it into the projects it is used to create an exception has been made to allow projects that contain those file to be distributed under any terms that project's maintainer chooses.
-If you have any questions about this, or are unsure if you can use Zap, please do not hesitate to contact me.
+If you have any questions about this, or are unsure if you can use Hip, please do not hesitate to contact me.